 You can find the latest VA disability rates here.

 Disability ratings are based on specific criteria for each different type of disability.
 The greater the impact on your physical function, employment, relationships and daily life, the higher the rating.
-If you think that the VA should have rated you higher, the Berry Law Firm can represent you in aggressively appealing the decision.
+If you think that the VA should have rated you higher, the Berry Law can represent you in aggressively appealing the decision.
 It may be necessary to obtain an independent medical exam and/or a second medical opinion to challenge your VA disability rating.